ppy/osu-wiki/news/2023/2023-03-21-project-loved-march-2023.md

 Only the \[Katatic Crazy Party (Fixed)\] difficulty is being nominated for Loved.\
 *description written by ::-Kazu-::{ user=920861 }*

-We really were overdue with this one, because not only is this one of the most iconic gimmick maps out there, it's one of the first maps ever to explore just how far these gimmicks could go: yellow notes, slider disruption, tricolor streams, and the constant call-and-response with extreme SV usage makes this just as insane as it is fun, which couldn't have been made by anybody other than ::Fantazy::{ user=6890639 } and [katacheh](https://osu.ppy.sh/users/6651672) themselves.
+We really were overdue with this one, because not only is this one of the most iconic gimmick maps out there, it's one of the first maps ever to explore just how far these gimmicks could go: yellow notes, slider disruption, tricolor streams, and the constant call-and-response with extreme SV usage makes this just as insane as it is fun, which couldn't have been made by anybody other than ::Fantazy::{ user=6890639 } and ::katacheh::{ user=6651672 } themselves.

 This beatmap is quite a test of skill with its tricky patterns, its multiple nuisances, and plenty of sections which are better off memorized than sight-read.